This Republican Says Poor People May Have To Choose Between An iPhone And Health Care

 “So maybe rather than getting that new iPhone that they just love and they want to go spend hundreds of dollars on that, maybe they should invest in their own health care.
 They’ve got to make those decisions themselves.”

-Chaffetz added that the replacement plan, dubbed the American Healthcare Act, will preserve certain aspects of the Affordable Care Act that Republicans “really do like,” such as the ban on denying coverage to people who have pre-existing conditions, and allowing people to stay on their parents’ plans until they turn 26.
+Chaffetz added that the replacement plan, dubbed the American Healthcare Act, will preserve certain aspects of the Affordable Care Act that Republicans “really do like,” such as the ban on denying coverage to people who have pre-existing conditions and allowing people to stay on their parents’ plans until they turn 26.

-As a member of Congress, Chaffetz has access to government healthcare.
+As a member of Congress, Chaffetz has access to government health care.
 He also appears to have an Apple Watch, which would mean he likely has an iPhone.

-Hours later, Chafettz appeared on Fox News to discuss his iPhone comment, saying, “maybe I didn’t say it as smoothly as I could.”
+Hours later, Chafettz appeared on Fox News to discuss his iPhone comment, saying, “Maybe I didn’t say it as smoothly as I could.”

 “People need to make a responsible choice and I believe in self-reliance,” he said.